 In January 2008, KPCo filed its semi-annual fuel cost reconciliation covering the period May 2007 through October 2007.
-As part of this filing, KPCo sought recovery of incremental costs associated with transmission line losses billed by PJM since June 2007 due to the implementation of marginal loss pricing.
-KPCo expensed these incremental PJM costs associated with transmission line losses pending a determination that they are recoverable through the Kentucky fuel clause back to June 2007.
-If recovery of the incremental PJM costs through the fuel clause is denied, future results of operations and cash flows would be adversely affected.
-A decision is expected in May 2008.
+As part of this filing, KPCo sought recovery of incremental costs associated with transmission line losses billed by PJM since June 2007 due to PJM's implementation of marginal loss pricing.
+KPCo expensed these incremental PJM costs associated with transmission line losses pending a determination that they are recoverable through the Kentucky fuel clause.
+In June 2008, the KPSC issued an order approving KPCo's semi-annual fuel cost reconciliation filing and recovery of incremental costs associated with transmission line losses billed by PJM beginning May 2008.
+Therefore, in the second quarter of 2008, KPCo recorded \$13 million of income and the related Regulatory Asset for Under-Recovered Fuel Costs for transmission line losses incurred from June 2007 through June 2008 of which \$7 million related to 2007.